Best Answering Service in Nevada (2026) | Las Vegas, Reno | Zinng

 Nexa Receptionists homepage

 Nexa integrates with legal CRMs including Clio, PracticePanther, and Filevine.
-For the personal injury firms handling cases from Strip accidents and I-15 crashes, the family law practices serving Nevada's growing population, and the medical offices struggling with physician shortages, Nexa's specialized training means the person answering the phone understands the vocabulary and protocols of these industries.
+For the personal injury firms handling cases from Strip accidents, the family law practices serving Nevada's growing population, and the medical offices struggling with physician shortages, Nexa's specialized training means the person answering the phone understands the vocabulary and protocols of these industries.
 A 14-day free trial allows evaluation before commitment.

 • Pricing: Plans start at approximately $239/month for 100 minutes.
 300-minute and 500-minute tiers available at custom pricing.
 Overage rates range from $1.59 to $1.99 per minute depending on plan tier.
 Bilingual English/Spanish support available as a $50/month add-on.